sumnercommajohn/smodify/README.md

 };
 ```

-Once you've done this, you Spotify should be able to redirect users back to your deployment after connecting their Spotify account to your client.
+Once you've done this, run the Build script again and Spotify should be able to redirect users back to your deployment after connecting their Spotify account to your client.

 ## Deploying to Now
 This project is configured to easily deploy to [Zeit's Now platform](https://zeit.co/).